Leejere/mobile-philly/_posts/2022-12-21-2-trip-netflows.md

 Consistent with the [previous blog](https://leejere.github.io/mobile-philly/blog/1-destinations/), we can identify that work destinations are the most concentrated and work trips are the longest.
 On the other hand, shopping trips are much more diffused.

-# Code example
+# Code excerpt

-Code example: making the net-flow map of eating trips.
+Code excerpt: making the net-flow map of eating trips.
 For more detail, see [this notebook](https://github.com/MUSA-550-Fall-2022/final-project-mobile_philly/blob/main/notebooks/replica-visualization.ipynb).

 ```python
 def find_net_flow(df, purpose):